 I love how Empower tracks both their estimate – based on your spending – of how much you’ll need each month to spend in retirement (generated from your investments), then compares it with your investments now to see if you’ll meet that need when you plan to retire.
 Golden information.

 To get this information, here’s what you need to do (this assumes you’ve already signed up for your free account, and linked all your financial accounts):

 Go to your Dashboard, “Planning” and “Retirement Planning”.

 Scroll down to under the chart, on the right, where it says “Retirement Spending Ability”.
-In this section, Personal Capital has calculated your projected monthly spending amount based on your current investment accounts/fees/etc., and the planned amount of retirement spending (which is the amount they say you’re going to need, based on your current spending level).
+In this section, Empower has calculated your projected monthly spending amount based on your current investment accounts/fees/etc., and the planned amount of retirement spending (which is the amount they say you’re going to need, based on your current spending level).

 They even give you a percentage to tell you how likely it is that you will reach your retirement monthly spending goal (because we all know investments fluctuate over the years).
 Right now?
 Ours is 75%.

 Does the spending amount not seem real, or needs adjusted?
 Simply go to your Dashboard, under “Profile”, and scroll down to “Objectives”.
 Click “edit”, and you can edit in a monthly spending amount you’d like for retirement.
 BOOM.